 Paragraph 203: The effect of an application on the significance of a nondesignated heritage asset should be taken into account in determining the application.
 In weighing applications that directly or indirectly affect nondesignated heritage assets, a balanced judgement will be required having regard to the scale of any harm or loss and the significance of the heritage asset.

-The statutory duty under section 16(2) of the Planning (Listed Buildings and Conservation Areas) Act 1990 'In considering whether to grant listed building consent for any works the local planning authority or the Secretary of State shall have special regard to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses.'
+The statutory duty of section 16(2) of the Planning (Listed Buildings and Conservation Areas) Act 1990 requires LPAs to have special regard to the desirability of preserving listed buildings or their setting or any features of special architectural or historic interest which they possess.

-- 6. Consultations
+6. Consultations

 - 6.1 Cossall Parish Council - No objections, consider the development proposal will ensure the wellbeing of the valued historic building.

-- 6.2 The Coal Authority - No objections.
+- 6.2 The Coal Authority No objections.

 - 6.3 The Highway Authority No Objections.